International Business Management M.Sc.

 The advantages of non-consecutive master’s degree programs are primarily their flexibility and interdisciplinary approach.
 They offer the possibility of opening up new career opportunities and refining your personal profile through a wide range of knowledge.
 They can also help you adapt your own skills to changing market requirements, increasing your competitiveness on the job market.

-At Mainz University of Applied Sciences and LSBU, you can study International Business Management in a non-consecutive master's degree program to qualify for an international career in a wide variety of fields.
+At Mainz University of Applied Sciences and Bayes Business School, you can study International Business Management in a non-consecutive master's degree program to qualify for an international career in a wide variety of fields.
 This non-subject-specific master’s degree program is ideal for (working) bachelor’s graduates from other disciplines–who have not studied economics or Business Administration, for example–and want to move in a new direction in their career after a few years of professional experience or who want to expand their qualifications and knowledge beyond the boundaries of their original field of study.

 For example, do you have a bachelor’s degree in humanities, engineering, or healthcare, and would like to acquire skills in global business management and international trade?
 Then a non-consecutive International Business Management degree is perfect for you!
 In three semesters, you will receive a solid management education with a high level of practical relevance, so that at the end you will have a valuable additional qualification for a promising international career.